US election: Donald Trump claims 'major fraud' as vote-count continues | DW | 04.11.2020

-Donald Trump prematurely said his camp had "clearly" won the key states of Georgia and North Carolina — but stopped short of declaring an outright victory.
+Donald Trump prematurely said his camp had "clearly" won the key states of Georgia and North Carolina and said he would take the election to the Supreme Court.
 His rival Joe Biden urged for patience with the vote count.

 US President Donald Trump claimed that the available results of the election are a "major fraud" on the American public as he addressed his supporters early Wednesday morning at the White House.